junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Goleta Water Distribution System Conveyance Act of 2007”.
+This Act may be cited as the “Goleta Water Distribution System Conveyance Act of 2008”.

 ## § 2.
 Definitions

 In this Act:

-- **(1)** *Agreement* The term “Agreement” means Agreement No. 07–LC–20–9387 between the United States and the District, entitled “Agreement Between the United States and the Goleta Water District to Transfer Title of the Federally Owned Distribution System to the Goleta Water District”.
+- **(1)** *Agreement* The term Agreement means Agreement No. 07–LC–20–9387 between the United States and the District, entitled “Agreement Between the United States and the Goleta Water District to Transfer Title of the Federally Owned Distribution System to the Goleta Water District”.
-- **(2)** *District* The term “District” means the Goleta Water District, located in Santa Barbara County, California.
+- **(2)** *District* The term District means the Goleta Water District, located in Santa Barbara County, California.
-- **(3)** *Goleta water distribution system* The term “Goleta Water Distribution System” means the facilities constructed by the United States to enable the District to convey water to its water users, and associated lands, as described in Appendix A of the Agreement.
+- **(3)** *Goleta water distribution system* The term Goleta Water Distribution System means the facilities constructed by the United States to enable the District to convey water to its water users, and associated lands, as described in Appendix A of the Agreement.
-- **(4)** *Secretary* The term “Secretary” means the Secretary of the Interior.
+- **(4)** *Secretary* The term Secretary means the Secretary of the Interior.

 ## § 3.
 Conveyance of the goleta water distribution system